eTapestry Queries and Reports: What They Are and How to Use Them

 1. eTapestry Queries

 A query is a search function that finds a specific set of records from your database.
 Records in eTapestry are data elements like accounts (constituents, tributes, users) or journal entries (gift, pledge, pledge payment, recurring gift, soft credit, contact, note).
 A query finds records based on a specific set of search criteria and bundles those records together in a group.
+Alternatively, you can think of a query as a filter.

 In our example above, “all donors that gave last year” is the query.